 While Bourque enjoyed a great career (spanning 1,612 regular season and 214 playoff games), the biggest honour in the NHL had always eluded him.
 However, after trading to the Colorado Avalanche in 2000, Bourque became part of a team that mounted a strong Stanley Cup challenge and then defeated the New Jersey Devils in game seven of the final.

 It is traditional in most sports for the team captain to be given the honour of lifting a trophy after winning a major tournament/competition and the NHL is no different.
-Joe Sakic was handed the Stanley Cup trophy by NHL commissioner Gary Bettman but instead of holding it aloft, he passed it the man who had waited longer than anyone; Ray Bourque.
+Joe Sakic was handed the Stanley Cup trophy by NHL commissioner Gary Bettman but instead of holding it aloft, he passed it to the man who had waited longer than anyone; Ray Bourque.

 Despite all the drama, action-packed games and sometimes indescribable skill we’ve seen in the NHL over the past two decades, the emotionally-charged moment Ray Bourque lifted the Stanley Cup trophy above his head is still the most iconic.